 Coastal Vibrations performs acapella vocal jazz.
 The group performs on campus, for Bulldog Day and Veterans Day, and at a variety of places in the community, including veterans homes and parades.

-The Immersive Performing Arts Center (iMPAC), scheduled to open in summer 2020, is a future venue for Harrison County Campus music groups.
-This state-of-the-art, 54,000-square-foot facility will include a 1,200-seat theatre complete with the newest performance technology.
-The center’s flexible design will make it the perfect venue for major theatre productions, concerts and conferences.
-Other features will include box seating, a lobby and concessions, areas for dressing rooms, a green room, stage area, storage, and prop design.
+The Immersive Performing Arts Center (iMPAC) is the venue for Harrison County Campus music groups.
+This state-of-the-art, 54,000-square-foot facility includes a 1,200-seat theatre complete with the newest performance technology.
+The center’s flexible design makes it the perfect venue for major theatre productions, concerts and conferences.
+Other features include box seating, a lobby and concessions, areas for dressing rooms, a green room, stage area, storage, and prop design.

 Auditions are held in the spring.
 Students must be prepared for a 10-minute, one-on-one audition.
 Contact firstname.lastname@example.org for more information.

 Students in Coastal Vibrations will receive approximately a 75 percent tuition scholarship.
 To qualify for the scholarship, they must also participate in the Harrison County Choir.